ifagacayaklar/serverless-camp-mapper/README.md

 # Udacity Cloud Developer Capstone

-This express app is the final project of Udacity Cloud Developer Nanodegree Program.
+This serverless app is the final project of Udacity Cloud Developer Nanodegree Program.
 The project is based on final project of the [Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) at Udemy

 Regular version was built as server application using
 - **MongoDB** & **Mongo Atlas**: NoSQL database